plooploops/kv-function-apps/Scenarios-Read-Me/README-az-mon-eh-kv-python.md

 ### Additional Notes

-While this is an example for how we can use VNET integration, IP Filtering, Event Hubs, Key Vault, and Azure Functions to work with Azure Monitor, the base idea can work.
+While this is an example for how we can use VNET integration, IP Filtering, Event Hubs, Key Vault, and Azure Functions to work with Azure Monitor, this is simply a POC to show how this can work together.
 Of course, additional lockdown details should be explored for real-world scenarios.

 We can look into redundancy / geo-replication if required.
-The base deployment should be evaluated to see if it's suitable or can be adjusted for a given scenario, and then base stamp can be deployed for potential geo-replication scenarios.
+The base deployment should be evaluated to see if it's suitable or can be adjusted for a given scenario, and then the base stamp can be deployed for potential geo-replication scenarios.